 Circuit Breaker Tripping Off

-Circuit Breaker Repair Service in San Jose, CAA circuit breaker is designed to trip off when it detects too much power running through the wire it’s protecting.
+A circuit breaker is designed to trip off when it detects too much power running through the wire it’s protecting.
 There are three main reasons circuit breakers trip off:

 1. There is a short circuit.